romirerjennifer/MOOC.FI_Java-Programming/README.md

 The recommended IDE was Netbeans

 ## Certificate
-I was able to complete this course on April 19th, 2022 with 279/280 points
+I was able to complete part one of this course on April 19th, 2022 with 279/280 points.
+Part two of this course was completed on October 20th, 2022 with /275 points

 ## Takeaway